andrewljc0801/Interactive-Lab-Hub/Lab 1/README.md

 **Give us feedback on Tinkerbelle.**

+*Feedback*
+* Pros
+ * It works pretty well in controlling the color and voice.
+A great tool in general.
+* Cons:
+ * It would be helpful if an instruction is provided on both terminals (smartphone and laptop).
+ * The buttons on the client-side should be hidden after the user press the "Tinkerbelle" since the buttons are no longer needed as being a client.

 ## Part D. Wizard the device
 Take a little time to set up the wizarding set-up that allows for someone to remotely control the device while someone acts with it.
 Hint: You can use Zoom to record videos, and you can pin someone’s video feed if that is the scene which you want to record.